 If you have been using Excel's own Data Analysis add-in for regression (Analysis Toolpak), this is the time to stop.
 It has not changed since it was first introduced in 1993, and it was a poor design even then.
 It's a toy (a clumsy one at that), not a tool for serious work.
 Visit this page for a discussion: What's wrong with Excel's Analysis Toolpak for regression

-(i) linearity of the relationship between dependent and independent variables
+(i) linearity and additivity of the relationship between dependent and independent variables:

 (iii) homoscedasticity (constant variance) of the errors

 (a) versus time (in the case of time series data)